Whole Earth Forecaster Home

 Hail Storms

-Below are compared Hail Storms (hail 3 inches in diameter or larger) causing damage in the United States in 2003 and The Berg Timer.
+Below are compared Hail Storms (hail 3 inches in diameter or larger) causing damage in the United States in 2003 and the Berg Timer.

 Microsoft Excel Chart